MikeDigitize/Getting_Started_With_TDD/README.md

 Now the array is generated from scratch every time the `drawEuroMillions` method is called.
 And we've removed the coupling between tests.

-We're discovering more and more about the low level details of our functionality.
+We're learning more and more about how this functionality should work.
 And now we can make an assumption that we're probably safe to do the same refactoring to the other global values we're exposing.
 We can embed the values directly in our code.
 They're not going to change.